-- Schedule payments: Tap Scheduled Payments, choose Pay My Bill or Pay Different Amount, enter the payment details (such as the account and date), then authenticate with Face ID, Touch ID, or your passcode. - Make a one-time payment: Tap Make a Payment, drag the checkmark to adjust the payment amount or tap Show Keypad to enter an amount, tap Pay Now or Pay Later, review the payment details (such as the payment account), then authenticate with Face ID, Touch ID, or your passcode.
+Schedule payments: Tap Scheduled Payments, choose Pay My Bill or Pay Different Amount, enter the payment details (such as the account and date), then authenticate with Face ID, Touch ID, or your passcode.

+Make a one-time payment: Tap Make a Payment, drag the checkmark to adjust the payment amount or tap Show Keypad to enter an amount, tap Pay Now or Pay Later, review the payment details (such as the payment account), then authenticate with Face ID, Touch ID, or your passcode.

-Use the Apple Card widget on your Home screen (iPadOS 15.4 and later)
+Use the Apple Card widget on your Home screen

-See your Apple Card balance, available credit, and spending activity at a glance.
+With the Apple Card widget, you can see your Apple Card balance, available credit, and spending activity at a glance.

 - 1. Add the Apple Card widget to your Home screen. - 2.
 To see your spending activity for a different time period, touch and hold the widget, tap Edit Widget, then choose Weekly, Monthly, or Yearly. - 3.
-To go to Apple Card in Wallet, tap the widget.
+To manage your Apple Card, tap the widget.